AlexPham19/Exercise_Timer_App/README.md

 # Exercise Timer App

-The Exercise App, built in Flutter and entirely for my own leisure.
+The Exercise App, built in Flutter and entirely in my own.
 App functions:
 - Set the time and number of exercise
 - Create exercise of your own